-Broadly, my research merges biological and social anthropology to understand the interplay between power, knowledge, and the body.
-I am interested in the ways that social, political, historical, and molecular forces act together in the formation of both human and non-human biology.
-My work is especially concerned with the bodily impacts of social inequalities across class, race, gender, and ethnic divides, and the development of intersectional, anti-racist science justice projects.
-I am also interested in the ways that historically marginalized scientists are shifting knowledge production in science.
+Broadly, my work focuses on the connections between power, knowledge production, and the body.
+I am interested in the ways that social, political, historical, and molecular forces act together in the formation of human and non-human biology.
+I am especially concerned with the bodily impacts of social inequalities across class, race, gender, and ethnic divides.
+I am also interested in the ways that historically marginalized scientists are shifting knowledge production in science and in the development of intersectional, anti-racist, science justice projects

-I draw methodological and theoretical inspiration from genomics, epigenomics, archaeology, ethnography, queer and feminist science studies, indigenous feminisms, and decolonialism.
+As a deeply integrative anthropologist, I draw methodological and theoretical inspiration from a wide variety of areas including genomics, epigenomics, bio/archaeology, ethnography, queer and feminist science studies, indigenous feminisms, and decolonialism, among others.